Zotman03/Zotman03/README.md

-### Hello I am David Ning 👋
+### Hello I am David Ning (He/Him) 👋
-**Hello this is my personal GitHub readme, I am a Third year CS major @UC, Irvine.**
+**Hello this is my personal GitHub readme, I am a Third year Computer Science major @UC, Irvine.**

 My interests are Artificial intelligence / Machine Learning / Virtual Reality.
-My pronounce is He/His/Him.
 I want to study more in the field of intelligence system.
+I wonder how AI can be applied to other fields of computer science

 I am currently working on three projects (Virtual Reality and Education, Large Language Model and Judicial Fariness, Computer Network)